raspberrypilearning/Year8-RelevanceTraining-Part3-GBICi4/en/step_4.md

 --- task ---

-Briefly explore [Session 12](http://nncce.io/wD4mPl){:target="_blank"} which focuses on sharing your prototype with as many users as possible.
-You may find it informative to complete page 2 of the [Student Worksheets](https://ncce.io/wjuSbq){:target="_blank"} when carrying out your user testing.
+Briefly explore [Session 12](http://nncce.io/wD4mPl){:target="_blank"}, which focuses on sharing your prototype with as many users as possible.
+You may find it informative to complete page 2 of the [student worksheets](https://ncce.io/wjuSbq){:target="_blank"} when carrying out your user testing.

 --- /task ---